cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 CDAP consists chiefly of these components:

-- **The Router** is the only public access point into CDAP for external clients.
+- The **Router** is the only public access point into CDAP for external clients.
 It forwards client requests to the appropriate system service or application.
 In a secure setup, the router also performs authentication;
   it is then complemented by an authentication service that allows clients to obtain access tokens for CDAP.

-- **The Master** controls and manages all services and applications.
+- The **Master** controls and manages all services and applications.

 - **System Services** provide vital platform features such datasets, transactions, service discovery logging, and metrics collection.
 System services run in application containers.

-- **Application containers** provide abstraction and isolation for execution of application code (and, as a special case, system services).
+- **Application Containers** provide abstraction and isolation for execution of application code (and, as a special case, system services).
 Application containers scale linearly and elastically with the underlying infrastructure.